andyhd/andyhd.github.io/content/blog/2025-11-07-choking-on-my-own-dogfood.md

 tuples, where each tuple contains the action string and the event object that triggered it.

-But a clearer, more type-safe approach would be to define an `Action` dataclass which has a name (e.g. "move right") and blends in the event metadata, like joystick tilt.
-And we can make it immutable by freezing the dataclass.
+But a clearer, more type-safe approach would be to define an `Action` class which has a name (e.g. "move right") and blends in the event metadata, like joystick tilt.

 A custom class makes intent clear in type hints, e.g.
 `map_events_to_actions(events: list[Event]) -> list[Action]`.